Hugh Mellor

 David Hugh Mellor (/ˈmɛlər/; 10 July 1938 – 21 June 2020) was a British philosopher.
-He was a Professor of Philosophy and Pro-Vice-Chancellor, later Professor Emeritus, of Cambridge University.
+He was a Professor of Philosophy and Pro-Vice-Chancellor, later Professor Emeritus, of the University of Cambridge.

 Biography

 Mellor was born in London on 10 July 1938, and educated at Manchester Grammar School.
-He studied chemical engineering at Pembroke College, Cambridge (BA 1960).
+He studied chemical engineering at Pembroke College, Cambridge (BA, 1960).
 His first formal study of philosophy was at the University of Minnesota where he took a minor in Philosophy of Science under Herbert Feigl.
-From Minnesota he obtained an MSc in 1962.
-He obtained his PhD in philosophy, with a thesis written under the supervision of Mary Hesse, at Pembroke in 1968.
-He was awarded a Sc.D. from Cambridge in 1990.
+From Minnesota he obtained an MSc degree in 1962.
+He obtained his PhD degree in philosophy, with a thesis written under the supervision of Mary Hesse, at Pembroke in 1968.
+He was awarded an ScD degree from Cambridge in 1990.

 His primary work was in metaphysics, although his philosophical interests included philosophy of science, philosophy of mind, philosophy of time, probability and causation, laws of nature and properties, and decision theory.
 Mellor was Professor of Philosophy at the University of Cambridge and Fellow of Darwin College from 1971 to 2005.

 Mellor was in the news in 1992, when he argued against Cambridge awarding an honorary degree to Jacques Derrida, a French philosopher known for his theory of "deconstruction".
-A formal ballot decided to award the degree, but Mellor said it was undeserved, explaining: "He is a mediocre, unoriginal philosopher — he is not even interestingly bad."
+A formal ballot decided to award the degree, but Mellor said it was undeserved, explaining: "He is a mediocre, unoriginal philosopher – he is not even interestingly bad."
 He also commented that it had been "a bad year for bullshit in Cambridge."

 Mellor was president of the Aristotelian Society from 1992 to 1993, a member of the Humanist Philosophers' Group of the British Humanist Association and Honorary Fellow of the Australian Academy of the Humanities.
 He was a Fellow of the British Academy between 1983 and 2008.
-In retirement Mellor held the title of emeritus professor.
+In retirement, Mellor held the title of emeritus professor.

-A festschrift, Real Metaphysics: Essays in Honour of D. H. Mellor, was published in 2003.
+A Festschrift, Real Metaphysics: Essays in Honour of D. H. Mellor, was published in 2003.

 Mellor was also an amateur theatre actor.

 He died on 21 June 2020.